I’m going to have to take an early (belated?) holiday break, but I will give next month’s updates on 12/7 and 12/14. Thank you for hanging in there!

 None of the above!
 Liz thought.
 In two microseconds, the tendrils dispersed into shimmering nanotech clouds.
 Jon fell with a thud to Liz’s lawn.

 “I’m sorry, I’m sorry, I’m sorry,” Liz muttered as she helped Jon up.
 Through the moonless night, she eventually made out that he was wearing his superhero uniform, a close-fitting light green ensemble with blue markings around the chest and shoulders.
-The blue radiated out from a circle containing a green gem sewn into his costume.
+The blue fabric radiated out from a circle containing a green gem sewn into his costume.
 She would never forget being simultaneously offended and flattered when he first asked her to help him design the costume their freshman year of college.

 Damn, I wish someone could snap a picture of this, Liz thought, as she envisioned herself in wrinkled khaki shorts and a Rob Zombie t-shirt helping up a superhero in her lawn.